Rokr0k/webbms/README.md

 Then, the server will be open.

-You may need to modify your BMS files for these problems
-- Some BMS files have `.ogg` files even though they use `.wav` files, or vice versa.
-Most BMS players seem to automatically fix this, but we don't do that here.
-Modify the `#WAVxx` commands.
+## Warning

-- Web browsers do not support `.mpg` or `.mpeg` formats.
+Web browsers do not support `.mpg` or `.mpeg` formats.
 Instead, they recommend to use `.mp4` or `.webm`.
-Convert them with, for example, FFmpeg, and modify the `#BMPxx` commands.
+Convert them with, for example, FFmpeg.
-- If there were encoding problems, it wouldn't look good.
-Encode with UTF-8 and check if everything is fine.
+For the same reason, convert `.bmp` into `.png` or `.jpg`.
+The parser will automatically detect them, so you don't have to modify the BMS file.